What do vegans eat?

 Please note: * indicates a product which is not Vegan Trademarked.
 While the company has stated that the product is suitable for vegans, The Vegan Society cannot verify this unless the product is registered with the Vegan Trademark.
 Why not contact the company asking them to apply for our Vegan Trademark today, so you’re secure in the knowledge that their products are free from animal products and animal testing?

-Wines, beers, and ciders can be a little tricky.
+Wines, beers, and ciders can be tricky.
 Yet wait a minute, isn’t booze just made from grapes and apples and stuff?
 Tell us about it!
 Distilled spirits (such as gin, brandy, whisky and vodka) are usually vegan-friendly, but it becomes somewhat complicated when you look at how some alcoholic drinks are clarified using protein from animals.
 To overcome these issues, try Barnivore: this website is a very good resource for finding out whether your favourite booze is vegan-friendly.
+We've also listed some of our favourite ciders and seasonal drinks on our site.

 Some companies are proud to label their drinks as vegan, and it is becoming increasingly common to find supermarkets labelling their wines, beers and ciders as such.
 If you like to keep things really simple (and support our work while you’re at it), then buy products sporting the Vegan Trademark: the product is guaranteed to be free from animal ingredients and will not have been processed using any animal-derived substances.
 You can find out what alcoholic drinks are registered here.